 |Deputy Superintendent of Police||Assistant Commissioner of Police||15,600-39,100 INR along with grade pay of 5,400 INR||56,100.00 INR|

 Note: The above pay scales are just a rough figure of the actual salaries.
-The pay scales differ based on the division or sub-division or services.
-The salary of personnel with same designations of a particular division or sub-division may also vary based on the area they are designated and the duties required to discharge.
+The pay scales differ based on the division or subdivision or services.
+The salary of personnel with the same designations of a particular division or subdivision may also vary based on the area they are designated and the duties required to discharge.
 Besides, the salary an IPS Officer also enjoys other specific allowances like DA (Dearness Allowance); CCA (City Compensatory Allowance); LTA (Leave Travel Allowance), medical and life insurance benefits and subsidized accommodation.

 About IPS officer

-IPS is one of the most prestigious post in civil services nonetheless comes next to IAS.
+IPS is one of the most prestigious posts in civil services nonetheless comes next to IAS.
 They get one of the best salary packages in government along with other great specific benefits.
 The Indian Police Service (IPS) is one of the main three civil services of the Indian Government.
 The IPS was established in 1948.
 The Ministry of Home Affairs is authorised to control the cadre of IPS Officers.
 As per the 2011 data, the present cadre size of IPS Officers is 4730.
 Candidates who clear the UPSC Civil Services Exam successfully and qualify for IPS undergo rigorous training at the Sardar Vallabhbhai Patel National Police Academy, Hyderabad (A.P).

 IPS Officers Job Summary